visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 Bookeeping.ai is the first AI Accountant that automates 95% of accounting tasks for small businesses, freelancers, and accountants.
 Connect your Bank accounts with securely using Plaid and Paula will take care of Categorization, P&L, Balancesheet.
 You can also CHAT with Paula and ask her to complete financial duties like creating statements, ledgers, invoicing, form filling, tax inquiries, and creating sheets.
 Replace multiple tools and expert skills with this AI Accountant.
 Try this tool to save 50 hours a week.

 ### Price
-We have geo-based pricing for the United States lowest plan starts from $29/month and lower for other countries.
+We have geo-based pricing for the United States lowest plan starts from $29/month and $15 for other countries.
+We also have special discounts if you have multiple businesses or if you are an accounting firm.

 ### Features comes with all the plans
 - **AI General Ledger:** Automatic preparation of general ledger, profit, and loss statements, and balance sheet from bank transactions sync from Live bank connection via Plaid or User can upload the CSV as well.